Creation myth: Definitions

 Religion professor Mircea Eliade defined the word myth in terms of creation:

 Myth narrates a sacred history; it relates an event that took place in primordial Time, the fabled time of the "beginnings."
 In other words, myth tells how, through the deeds of Supernatural Beings, a reality came into existence, be it the whole of reality, the Cosmos, or only a fragment of reality – an island, a species of plant, a particular kind of human behavior, an institution.

-History

-Creation myths have been around since ancient history and have served important societal roles.
-Over 100 "distinct" ones have been discovered, although this is a fraction of the amount that have been told.